jsonstat/toolkit/README.md

 # JSON-stat Javascript Toolkit

 <blockquote>
 This package (<strong>jsonstat-toolkit</strong>) contains version 1 of the JSON-stat Javascript Toolkit.
 Version 0 of this Toolkit can be found in the <a href="https://www.npmjs.com/package/jsonstat">jsonstat</a> package.
 If you need to support <em>very</em> old browsers (like IE6), stick to version 0.
-The two versions have identical APIs, except for the implementation of XHR (an optional feature, anyway) and version number exposition.
+The two versions have similar APIs, except for the implementation of XHR (an optional feature, anyway) and version number exposition.
 Both changes affect only the JSONstat function: no method is affected.
 Version 0 is frozen.
 </blockquote>

 The [JSON-stat format](https://json-stat.org/format/) is a simple lightweight JSON format for data dissemination.
 It is based in a cube model that arises from the evidence that the most common form of data dissemination is the tabular form.
 In this cube model, **datasets** are organized in **dimensions**.
 Dimensions are organized in **categories**.